 Cliff was quick to fall asleep, a good sleeper, he woke up in the morning as he always did, before everyone else.
 As he unzipped his tent he took note of the twenty remaining marijuana plants.
 Ten feet tall, some were, and each plant would amount to six pounds or so; amounting to around twelve thousand dollars after all was said and done.
-When Cliff first got in the weed game the plants would amaze him; he’d smell them and stare in wonder at all the cannabis in front of his eyes.
+When Cliff first got in the weed game the plants would amaze him; he’d smell them and stare in wonder at all the cannabis, such as CBD UK, in front of his eyes.
 Now it was just work, how much work it amounted to, and when he could finally leave this haunted farm of a forbidden plant, a place that was making him increasingly paranoid.

 “Well we got around twenty left,” Cliff said, answering Thurgood’s question.
 “So probably a week, maybe a bit less, then we should hit the road to climb.”

 “I’m down with that,” Thurgood replied, and then sneezed.
 He was realizing that he had an allergic reaction to the large quantities of herb.

 “Take some of that allergy medicine bro, it works for most people,” Cliff advised.